-You’ve already seen some of your Georgia student loan options, but there are also some helpful grants and scholarships that you should check out if you’re a student residing in Georgia.
+You’ve already seen some of your Georgia student loan options, but let’s look further.
+There are also some helpful grants and scholarships that you should check out if you’re a student residing in Georgia.
 This gift aid can help make your degree that much more affordable.

 Similar to the HOPE Scholarship, the Zell Miller Scholarship is a merit-based award, but with more stringent academic requirements.

 This grant provides tuition assistance to Georgia students enrolled at a HOPE Grant-eligible college or university.